Netherlands in the Eurovision Song Contest 2005: Final

 The final took place on 13 February 2005 where the twelve entries that qualified from the preceding four semi-finals competed.
-The winner, "My Impossible Dream" performed by Glennis Grace, was selected by the 50/50 combination of a public televote and the votes of three juries: a three-member expert jury, a ten-member radio jury consisting of listeners of Radio 2 and a ten-member international jury consisting of foreign conservatory students.
+The winner, "My Impossible Dream" performed by Glennis Grace, was selected by the 50/50 combination of a public televote and the votes of three juries: a three-member expert jury, a radio jury consisting of ten Radio 2 listeners and an international jury consisting of ten foreign conservatory students.
 The viewers and the juries each had a total of 290 points to award.
 Each member of the expert jury and the remaining two jury groups distributed their points as follows: 1, 2, 3, 4, 6, 7, 8, 10 and 12 points.
 The viewer vote was based on the percentage of votes each song achieved through the following voting methods: telephone and SMS voting.
 For example, if a song gained 10% of the vote, then that entry would be awarded 10% of 290 points rounded to the nearest integer: 29 points.